rendro/vintageJS/Readme.md

 Add a retro/vintage effect to images using the HTML5 canvas element.

 ## How to use
-You can decide to use vintageJS as a jQuery plugin or the vanilla version without any dependencies.
+You can decide to use vintageJS as a jQuery plugin, as an [AngularJS](http://angularjs.org/) module or implement the vanilla version without any dependencies.

 ### jQuery